Metro Riders Try Routes on Blue, Yellow Lines on First Day of Closures

 Free shuttle buses will ferry passengers among the six closed stations, all south of Ronald Reagan Washington National Airport.

-“I’m glad they’re trying their best, we’re all trying our best,” one rider said.
+“I’m glad they’re trying their best, we’re all trying our best,” rider Flannery Wickham said.

 On Saturday, plenty of Metro personnel were on hand to help some confused passengers find the right bus, News4 observed at the closed Braddock Road Station in Alexandria, Virginia.